Newberry Library Book Fair.

 - 1894 Poole dies.
 At the time of Poole’s death, the Newberry owned around 120,000 books and 44,000 pamphlets.

-- John Vance Cheney becomes the Newberry’s second librarian, and brings with him Alexander J. Rudolph, his assistant.
-Rudolph invents Rudolph binders and Rudolph indexer catalogs.
+- John Vance Cheney becomes the Newberry’s second librarian, and brings with him his assistant Alexander J. Rudolph who invents Rudolph binders and Rudolph indexer catalogs.
 In-house bindery created.

 - 1901 The Newberry acquires the Prince Louis Lucien Bonaparte collection in linguistics, an 18,000-item collection.